themotleyfool/rfcs/drafts/x-scheduled-update-publishing.md

 ### Should Go live time be limited to certain permissions?

-Currently go live and expiry dates are exposed to non privileged users should this change?
-Also not sure if this needs be done as part of this functionality.
+Currently go live and expiry dates are exposed to non privileged users.
+Should this change?
+Not clear if this needs be done as part of this functionality.